Monster House (film): Box office

 Monster House opened theatrically on July 21, 2006, alongside Clerks II, Lady in the Water and My Super Ex-Girlfriend, and grossed $22.2 million in its opening weekend, ranking number two at the North American box office behind Pirates of the Caribbean: Dead Man's Chest.
 The film ended its theatrical run on October 22, 2006, having grossed $73.7 million in North America and $68.2 million overseas for a worldwide total of $141.9 million against a production budget of $75 million.

 Awards and nominations

 In 2008, the American Film Institute nominated this film for its Top 10 Animation Films list.

+Marketing

 Video game

-A video game based on the film was released by THQ on July 18, 2006 for the PlayStation 2, Nintendo GameCube, Game Boy Advance and Nintendo DS.
+A video game based on the film was released by THQ on July 18, 2006, for the PlayStation 2, Nintendo GameCube, Game Boy Advance and Nintendo DS.

 Printed media

-A companion comic book was released on June 14, 2006 with the title Monster House.
+A companion comic book was released on June 14, 2006, with the title Monster House.
 One of the stories was written by Joshua Dysart with a second story written and illustrated by Simeon Wilkins.
 The comic was focused on the lives of the characters of Bones and Skull.
 On June 23, 2006, a novelization of the film was released entitled Monster House: There Goes the Neighborhood.
 It was written by Tom Hughes.

+Potential sequel or spin-off

+On March 25, 2024, while promoting Ghostbusters: Frozen Empire, director Gil Kenan addressed the possibility of a sequel or a spin-off movie.